 Hire a Local Guide

 Even if you’re traveling on a budget, do whatever you can to hire a private, local tour guide.
 A good guide is worth every, single, penny.
-Besides knowing secret, magical places to visit, a good guide will know WHEN to visit popular attractions, and WHERE to have an authentic experience without the crowds.
+Besides knowing the secrets, magical places to visit, a good guide will know WHEN to visit popular attractions, and WHERE to have an authentic experience without the crowds.
 A tour guide turns a nice visit into a fantastic holiday and something you’ll never forget.

 Skip the Line